suspended/hack-hacktoberfest/README.md

 # hack-hacktoberfest
 ## Need pull requests?
 Start here!
-Read instructions first!
+Read instructions first

 Add your username here!
-Please insert your username **randomly** in the list to avoid merge conflicts.
-Do not just put your name to the end of the list.
+Please insert your username **randomly** in the list to avoid merge conflicts. __Do not__ just put your name to the end of the list.
 Thanks!

 - [gezafisch](https://github.com/gezafisch)